Marketplace Recipe: Vendors Example

 3. Split orders placed by customers into multiple orders for each vendor.

-NoteThis guide provides an example of an approach to implement digital products.
+NoteThis guide provides an example of an approach to implement marketplaces.
 You're free to choose a different approach using Medusa's framework.

 Marketplace Example Repository

-Find the full code for this recipe example in this repository.
+Find the full code for this recipe in this repository.

 OpenApi Specs for Postman